robert/robert.github.com/_posts/2014-05-02-jaccard-similarity-and-minhash-for-winners.md

     J(A,B) = |A ∩ B| / |A ∪ B|
 {% endhighlight %}

 `J = 1` if the sets are identical; `J = 0` if they share no members; and clearly `0 <= J <= 1` if they are somewhere in between.
-It can be expressed literally as “the probability that a random element from the union of two sets is also in their intersection”.
+It can be expressed literally as “the probability that a random element from the union of two sets is also in their intersection” or "the probability that a randomly chosen element chosen from one of the sets is also in the other set."

 By computing the Jaccard Similarities between the set of PhilCollins's followers (`A`) and the sets of followers of various other celebrities (`B`), you can find the similar celebrities without having to get your hands covered in achingly slow SQL.